 Advantages Of Lawyers

-- Lawyers have the authority and opportunity to represent clients in court and take all the legal decisions
+- Lawyers have the authority and opportunity to represent clients in court and make all the legal decisions

 - Lawyers have high earning potential in comparison to paralegals.

 - When it comes to career opportunities, lawyers usually have numerous options.
-They can work privately, join firms, corporate, etc.
+They can work privately, join firms, cooperate, etc.

 Disadvantages Of Lawyers